 From bush cradle to lifestyle blogger

-Jocelyn Watts is lifestyle blogger based on the Fraser Coast in Queensland.
-She’s semi-retired and posts on topics such as food, wine, travel and entertainment.
-When not crafting new posts, she’s either honing her creative writing skills or chilling out with family and friends.
+Jocelyn Watts is freelance photographer and writer based on the Fraser Coast in Queensland.
+She posts on topics such as food, wine, art, history and travel.
+When not freelancing or crafting new posts, she’s either honing her creative writing skills or chilling out with family and friends.

-Born at Barcaldine in Outback Queensland, the former journalist, photographer and business owner is now uses her keyboard and cameras to craft blogs for your enjoyment.
+Born at Barcaldine in Outback Queensland, the former journalist, photographer and business owner now uses her keyboard and cameras to help business owners or craft blogs for your enjoyment.

 Jocelyn’s background in communications, media, photography and business has given her a broad base from which to approach a wide variety of topics.

-From 1996 to 2017, Jocelyn worked as a sub-editor, senior news reporter, features writer, designer and photographer with various newspapers and magazines, both on staff and freelance.
+Between 1996 and 2020, Jocelyn worked as an editor, sub-editor, senior reporter, features writer, designer and photographer with various newspapers and magazines in Maryborough and Hervey Bay, both on staff and contract.

 Taking on photography business

-While ‘taking a break’ from media between January 2011 and June 2014, Jocelyn owned and operated a professional wedding, portrait and commercial photography business.
+While ‘taking a break’ from media between January 2011 and June 2014, Jocelyn owned and operated a professional photography business specialising in commercial, wedding and portrait photos.

 Contracting organisations included Fraser Coast Regional Council, University of Southern Queensland, University of Queensland, University of Sunshine Coast, Queensland Government, Queensland Best of Brass Championships, Maryborough Music Conference, various real estate agents and many private companies.